error suggests the existence of a standard or guide and a straying from the right course through failure to make effective use of this.

 lapse stresses forgetfulness, weakness, or inattention as a cause.

 We blundered along through the woods until we finally found the trail.

 Another skier blundered into his path.

 The government blundered by not acting sooner.
 Noun

 The accident was the result of a series of blunders.

 fixed a minor blunder in the advertising flyer

 Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'mistake.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'blunder.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.